MarkWattTech/TuyaKeyExtractor/README.md

 the full video for actually getting the file you need to use with this tool can be found [here](https://youtu.be/YKvGYXw-_cE) .

-# Step 1
-Obtain the preference file from an old version of the Smart Life App (3.6.1).
+1. Obtain the preference file from an old version of the Smart Life App (3.6.1).

-# Step 2
-Run the tool and set the Path to the file.
+2. Run the tool and set the Path to the file.
 This needs to be the full path (including filename and extension)

-# Step 3
-Use options 2,3 and 4 to get the data you want
+3. Use options 2, 3 and 4 to get the data you want

-# Step 5
-Subscribe to my YouTube channel if you aren't allready!
+4. Subscribe to my YouTube channel if you aren't allready!

 ## Socials